Searching for a baby blanket size guide? We’ve got you covered.

 However, this sort of planning can also be a source of stress.
 Baby blanket sizes and baby quilt sizes, in particular, can be quite the hassle, as infants tend to easily outgrow them in just a matter of months.

-Rest assured, this quick guide will help you choose the right baby blanket sizes, baby quilt sizes, crib blanket sizes, and crib quilt sizes for your new arrival.
+Rest assured, this quick guide will help you choose the right baby blanket dimensions, baby quilt sizes, crib blanket sizes, and crib quilt sizes for your new arrival.

 Baby Blanket Size Guide

-A short warning before you get started: the American Academy of Pediatrics advises that you do not use soft bedding in your infant’s crib for at least the first year of life, including any baby blankets, pillows, or soft toys.
+A short warning before you get started: the American Academy of Pediatrics advises that you do not use soft bedding in your infant’s crib for at least the first year of life, including any baby blankets, security blankets, cotton muslin, pillows, or soft toys.

 This can increase the risk for SIDS, or sudden infant death syndrome, as well as the risk of accidental strangulation or suffocation.